kapilsharma/KAPsNotes/CentOS/Network/CentOS7.md

-Z# Enabling network in Cent OS 7
+# Enabling network in Cent OS 7

 First, type “nmcli d” command in your terminal for quick list ethernet card installed on your machine: